yzhao062/pyod/README.rst

 Quick Start for Outlier Detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See **examples directory** for more demos. `"examples/knn_example.py" <https://github.com/yzhao062/Pyod/blob/master/examples/knn_example.py>`_ demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other detectors are similar**.
+See **examples directory** for more demos. `"examples/knn_example.py" <https://github.com/yzhao062/pyod/blob/master/examples/knn_example.py>`_ demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other detectors are similar**.

-More detailed instruction of running examples can be found `here. <https://github.com/yzhao062/Pyod/blob/master/examples>`_
+More detailed instruction of running examples can be found `examples. <https://github.com/yzhao062/pyod/blob/master/examples>`_

 #.
 Initialize a kNN detector, fit the model, and make the prediction.